Malnutrition: Social and political

 There are also sociopolitical causes of malnutrition.
 For example, the population of a community might be at increased risk for malnutrition if government is poor and the area lacks health-related services.
 On a smaller scale, certain households or individuals may be at an even higher risk due to differences in income levels, access to land, or levels of education.
 Community plays a crucial role in addressing the social causes of malnutrition.
 For example, communities with high social support and knowledge sharing about social protection programs can enable better public service demands.
 Better public service demands and social protection programs minimise the risk of malnutrition in these communities.

 It is argued that commodity speculators are increasing the cost of food.
 As the real-estate bubble in the United States was collapsing, it is said that trillions of dollars moved to invest in food and primary commodities, causing the 2007–2008 food price crisis.

 The use of biofuels as a replacement for traditional fuels raises the price of food.
 The United Nations special rapporteur on the right to food, Jean Ziegler proposes that agricultural waste, such as corn cobs and banana leaves, should be used as fuel instead of crops.

 In some developing countries, overnutrition (in the form of obesity) is beginning to appear in the same communities where malnutrition occurs.
 Overnutrition increases with urbanisation, food commercialisation and technological developments and increases physical inactivity.
 Variations in the health status of individuals in the same society are associated with the societal structure and an individual's socioeconomic status which leads to income inequality, racism, educational differences and lack of opportunities.

-Diseases & conditions
+Diseases and conditions

 Infectious diseases which increase nutrient requirements, such as gastroenteritis, pneumonia, malaria, and measles, can cause malnutrition.
 So can some chronic illnesses, especially HIV/AIDS.

 Malnutrition can also result from abnormal nutrient loss due to diarrhea or chronic small bowel illnesses, like Crohn's disease or untreated coeliac disease.
 "Secondary malnutrition" can result from increased energy expenditure.

 In infants, a lack of breastfeeding may contribute to undernourishment.
 Anorexia nervosa and bariatric surgery can also cause malnutrition.